wmfs/dependency-search/README.md

 It searches a directory (and any descendant directories) for package.json files, and then examines the dependencies/devDependencies sections for target packages.

-The target packages are specified in a text file containing one or more lines, each consisting of a package name, followed by an '@', followed by the version you're looking for (so for example 'chai@6.2.1').
+The target packages are specified in a text file containing one or more lines, each consisting of a package name (as in the name in a package.json's dependencies/devDependencies block), followed by an '@', followed by the version you're looking for (so for example 'chai@6.2.1').
+Be aware that a minimum of one well-formed entry is required.

 Do note that all files are assumed to use UTF-8 encoding.